skmdakbar21/computeLowPPLyears/README.md

 Output will be printed on console with list of low population years.

 Acceptance Tests with below combination of birth & death years.
+1) Input of birth & death years with a list of 15-20 life spans.
-1) input the birth & death year combinations with same births and deaths count in two successive years
+2) input the birth & death year combinations with same births and deaths count in two successive years
-2) invalid input data
+3) invalid input data